AchilleasEconomopoulos/gh-pages-test/docs/pages/telemetry.md

 - Avoid changing alphanumeric strings (like timestamps with date)
 - Ensure sensor containers are running: `kubectl get pods`

-## Best Practices

-1. **Use Consistent Naming**: Use the same metric index name across all collectors
-2. **Document Endpoints**: Keep track of which endpoints belong to which services
-3. **Monitor Collector Health**: Periodically check collector pods are running
-4. **Numeric Metrics Only**: Ensure your metrics endpoints return int/float values

 ## Related Video